Kashish415/pet_nutrition_planner/README.md

 ## Assumptions
 - The pet does not have any serious medical conditions.
 - Recommendations are general and based on common pet nutrition guidelines.
-- The rules are heuristic-based and not learned from real-world datasets
+- The rules are purely heuristic-based and not learned from real-world datasets.

 ## How to Run